NEU-Coop-2024/helical-jupyter/README.md

 `cd ~/{location}/{of}/{project}/helical-jupyter`

-While inside the `helical-jupyter` folder, create a virtual environment to install the project and its dependencies
+While inside the `helical-jupyter` folder, create a virtual environment to install the project and its dependencies:

-`py -m venv {name of your virtual environment}`
+* Windows: `py -m venv {name of your virtual environment}`
+* OSX: `python3 -m venv {name of your virtual environment}`

-Activate your environemnt and install the project
+Activate your virtual environment:

-`.\{name of virtual environment}\Sciprts\activate` `poetry install`
+Windows: `.\{name of virtual environment}\Sciprts\activate` OSX:`./{name of virtual environment}/bin/activate`

+Install the project (make the package accessible from any location when the virtual environment is activated):

+`poetry install`

-Launch jupyter notebook and create a new notebook
+Launch jupyter notebook and create a new notebook to get started:

 `jupyter notebook`